Skip to main content

 Color order is not implemented (known limitation)

-⚠️ colorMode is currently a no-op for JPEG devices.
-Nothing in the pipeline reads it: translator.ts:transformImageForDevice does not forward a color_mode field, and image_proc_transform (rust/deckbridge-native/src/lib.rs, the in-process FFI cdylib) has no such parameter.
-For format: 'bmp' (gen1/Mini) the output is BGR because encode_bmp writes BGR unconditionally — not because of this field.
-So toggling colorMode: 'bgr' will not fix swapped red/blue on a JPEG device.
+⚠️ colorMode is a no-op for JPEG devices.
+Nothing reads it — translator.ts:transformImageForDevice doesn't forward a color_mode field, and image_proc_transform (rust/deckbridge-native/src/lib.rs) has no such parameter.
+For format: 'bmp' (gen1/Mini) the output is BGR only because encode_bmp writes BGR unconditionally.
+So colorMode: 'bgr' will not fix swapped red/blue on a JPEG device.

 cora field reference — what CORA advertises to the Elgato desktop